 If asbestos is disturbed, or located in a part of the school which is vulnerable to disturbance (not least by unsuspecting children), the part of the building with ACMs will have to be removed, by a professional asbestos removal company.

 Asbestos awareness training is vital for both school staff and contractors.
-When taking on a contractor, use an organisation which has undergone this training, although it is not a legal requirement.
+When taking on a contractor, ensure the organisation you choose has provided their staff with thorough asbestos training, to avoid any potential disturbance to asbestos-containing materials.
+Although it is not a legal requirement to have undergone asbestos training, it is strongly recommended that all tradesmen have completed an asbestos course.

-Caretakers are often the most at risk, so remember asbestos awareness training for them, so they stay safe as they carry out small maintenance jobs and activities like drilling across your school site.
+Caretakers are often the most at risk, so remember asbestos awareness training is for them too, so they stay safe as they carry out small maintenance jobs and activities like drilling across your school site.

-This review establishes current strategic management, and provides an independent assessment of what you are doing well, while identifying areas where extra action may be needed.
+This review establishes current strategic management and provides an independent assessment of what you are doing well, whilst identifying areas where extra action may be needed.

 What are schools’ legal responsibilities for asbestos management?